inamcrypto/inamcrypto.github.io/index.md

-title : Life's Journey!
+# Life's Journey!
-This is the first line
+## About Me
+I'm Inam, passionate about technology and crypto.
+This blog shares my journey and discoveries in the digital space.